n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/GoogleBooks/README.md

 ### 1. Start node

 The Start node exists by default when you create a new workflow.

 ### 2. Google Books node (get: volume)

 This node will retrieve a volume from Google Books.

 1. Select 'OAuth2' from the ***Authentication*** dropdown list.
-2. First of all, you'll have to enter credentials for the Google Books node.
+2. Enter credentials for the Google Books node.
 You can find out how to enter credentials for this node [here](../../../credentials/Google/README.md).
-3. Enter an ID of a volume in the ***Volume ID*** field.
+3. Enter the ID of a volume in the ***Volume ID*** field.
 4. Click on ***Execute Node*** to run the workflow.

-In the screenshot below, you will observe that the node retrieves the information of a volume that we specify.
+In the screenshot below, you will observe that the node retrieves the information of the volume that we specify.

 ![Using the Google Books node to retrieve information of a volume](./GoogleBooks_node.png)